fbpx

 6. To monitor energy consumption using mining software and assess environmental risks.

-7. To allow crypto wallet providers and other service providers to conduct marketing campaigns across the EU.
+7. To allow crypto asset service providers and other service providers to conduct marketing campaigns across the EU.

 The primary goal of these measures is to combat financial fraud and illicit enrichment.
 The European Securities and Markets Authority (ESMA) has already created a registry of all operators working without an officially issued crypto license.